Best Electric Guitar For Beginners

 The poplar body is lightweight but gives sufficient support while shifting up and down the laurel fretboard.
 For additional steadiness, the bolt-on maple neck will make it more sturdy and durable.

-In case you have your heart set on a Stratocaster to study on, then the Squier Affinity Series Stratocaster might be just the ticket.
+In case you have your heart set on a Stratocaster to study, then the Squier Affinity Series Stratocaster might be just the ticket.
 As a genuine offshoot of Fender itself, Squier caters to learners and budget-conscious players with a broad variety of guitars that mirrors its huge brother.

 The Squier Affinity Stratocaster features the identical visible stylings and options of its established brethren, together with three single-coil pickups, a lightweight alder body and maple neck, and a classic tremolo bridge.
 As a foot on the ladder, the Squier Affinity Series effectively value your consideration.